polycrate/polycrate/docs/2_reference.md

 To dynamically add blocks to the workspace from the [registry](#registry), you can run `polycrate pull $BLOCK_NAME:$BLOCK_VERSION`.
 If `$BLOCK_VERSION` is not defined, `latest` will be assumed.

-Blocks can be uninstalled from the workspace by running `polycrate block uninstall BLOCK1 BLOCK2:0.0.1` or simply deleting the block's directory.
+Blocks can be uninstalled from the workspace by running `polycrate block uninstall BLOCK1` or simply deleting the block's directory.

+If you want to use a custom registry, reference it when pulling blocks or adding them to the workspace dependencies: `polycrate block pull index.docker.io/my-block`

+## Push blocks

+To push a block to an OCI-compatible registry, run the following command: `polycrate block push $BLOCK_NAME`.

+If you want to push it to a custom registry (see the [default registry](#registry)), add a second argument to the push command referencing the registry and image name: `polycrate block push $BLOCK_NAME index.docker.io/$BLOCK_NAME`.

+!!! note
+    When pushing a block, omit the `tag` (what's coming after the `:`) as Polycrate will automatically add the `version` defined in the block's `block.poly` to the image.

+## Block directory

+The block directory is the directory that contains custom code and the `block.poly` file of a block underneath the blocks root.

+!!! note
+    By convention, the name of the block directory should be the same you defined in the `name` stanza of that Block.

 ## Block configuration

-The **block configuration** (defaults to `block.poly`) holds the configuration for a single [block](#block) and must be located in the block directory.
+The **block configuration** (defaults to `block.poly`) holds the configuration for a single [block](#block) and must be located in the [block directory](#block-directory).

 ```yaml
 # block.poly